Nintendo announces a handheld Nintendo Switch Lite for $199 – TechCrunch

 The biggest difference between the Nintendo Switch and the Nintendo Switch Light is that you can’t connect the Switch Light to a TV.
 There’s no dock or port designed for TV connection.

-That’s not the only compromise you’ll have to make as the Joy-Con controllers aren’t detachable.
+That’s not the only compromise you’ll have to make, as the Joy-Con controllers aren’t detachable.
 You can’t put your Switch on a table and keep the controllers in your hands for instance.

 Of course, you can buy Joy-Con controllers or the more traditional Nintendo Switch Pro controller separately.
 You’ll have to find a way to charge your Joy-Con controllers without the Switch — the Charging Grip could do the job for instance.